 I realize that therapy can be intimidating and change can be scary, so I strive to create a welcoming and warm environment where all individuals can feel safe to be honest with themselves and others.

-I am here to offer hope and tools for you to experience healing and change.
-I have experience working with children and families navigating life on a day-to-day basis.
+I enjoy working with Adults, children, families, and couples.
 My passion is to encourage children and support parents to strengthen the family unit.

 I believe you have a story that matters and deserves to be heard.
 Throughout life, we experience moments of success and triumph as well as moments of headache and disappointment.
 No one has to walk alone.
 I look forward to meeting you!

 I am a Christian counseling intern, and I particularly enjoy working with people navigating relationship issues, anxiety, depression, parenting, and life transitions.
 If it is your preference, I believe in inviting God’s wisdom and love into the counseling process.